Kutadgu Bilig

-The Kutadgu Bilig (Note: Translated as the Wisdom which brings Happiness, the Wisdom that Conduces to Royal Glory or Fortune or more concisely the Wisdom Which Brings Good Fortune) or Qutadğu Bilig (/kuːˈtɑːdɡuː ˈbɪlɪk/; Khaqani Turkic: /xqa/) is an 11th-century work written by Yūsuf Balasaguni for the prince of Kashgar.
+The Kutadgu Bilig (Note: Translated as the Wisdom which brings Happiness, the Wisdom that Conduces to Royal Glory or Fortune or more concisely the Wisdom Which Brings Good Fortune) or Qutadğu Bilig (/kuːˈtɑːdɡuː ˈbɪlɪk/; Khaqani Turkic: /xqa/) is an 11th-century work written by Yusuf Khass Hajib for the prince of Kashgar.
 The text reflects the author's and his society's beliefs, feelings and practices with regard to quite a few topics and depicts interesting facets of various aspects of life in the Kara-Khanid Khanate.

 Author

 At several points throughout the Kutadgu Bilig, the author talks some about himself; from this we know a certain amount about him.

 The author of the Kutadgu Bilig was named Yūsuf and was born in Balasagun, which at the time was the winter capital of the Karakhanid empire and was located near present-day Tokmok in Kyrgyzstan.
 He was about 50 years old when he completed the Kutadgu Bilig and upon presenting the completed work to the prince of Kashgar, was awarded the title Khāṣṣ Ḥājib (خاص حاجب), translating as something like "Privy Chamberlain" or "Privy Councilor".
 He is often referred to as Yūsuf Khāṣṣ Ḥājib.

 Some scholars suspect that the prologue to the Kutadgu Bilig, which is much more overtly Islamic than the rest of the text, was written by a different author—particularly the first prologue, which is in prose, unlike the rest of the text.